 Alya, developed by the team of Mariano Vazquez and Guillaume Houzeaux at the Barcelona Supercomputing Centre, performs multi-scale, multi-physics biomechanical simulations.
 The specialties of Alya regarding biomedical sciences include cardiac electro-mechanic-flow simulations, from ion-channel kinetics up to organ level; and simulations of the respiratory system, particularly focusing on particle deposition.
 The simulations involve the solution of mathematical models at different scales using a FEM-based approach.
 Alya has been specifically optimised for the efficient use of supercomputing resources and does not employ external libraries.
-Alya is available for use by research scientists on MareNostrum, ARCHER, and Cartesius; for clinical and industrial users, BSC recommends users access it as a service, due to the complexity involved with setting up simulations.
-To this purpose BSC has launched a spin-off (ELEM Biotech [5]) that will provide commercial software-as-a-service to medical device, pharmaceutical and biomedical industries using Alya.
+Within CompBioMed, our work is to collaborate with other partners (notably Oxford, UCL and SURF) setting up cardiovascular simulation scenarios on large-scale systems and supercomputers.
+BSC's role is not only to research improving the accuracy and reach of our simulation platform, but also to make it more efficient in heterogeneous supercomputers, always with the exascale era in mind.
+Additionally, due to its versality, Alya is a paradigm of the three patterns: monlothic single physics applications, coupled multiphyscis (either Alya-Alya or Alya with other codes) and ensemble runs for, for instance, massive in-silico clinical trials.
+We consider that the only way of achieving these two objectives is by knowing deeply the architectures, porting the algorithms to them to get the best performance possible and optimizing all possible levels: core, chip, node and supercomputer (see D2.3).
+Thanks to this knowledge, we have a very beneficial collateral effect: the expertise obtained allows CompBioMed to establish co-design discussions with computer architecture stakeholders.